elementary-Inc/blog/_posts/2022/2022-11-31-elementary-os-7-available-now.md

 Central Kurdish is now available as an installable language Support installation and removal of languages with 3-letter codes

-### switchboard-plug-power
+### Power

- Add power profile management
+Power profile management is now available, including Performance mode for hardware that supports it.
+Expect much improved battery life for mobile devices with Power Saver mode.

 ### switchboard-plug-pantheon-shell
 There is now an undo option after removing a wallpaper Wallpapers are now sorted with custom wallpapers first
-Fixes:

 Wallpaper accent color follows system setting Set-wallpaper contract fails gracefully when run as sudo